In case you might be questioning yourself:

 If you want to learn more about Object Cache, check out What is Object Caching and How to Use It With WordPress.

-What is Site (Page) Cache?
+What is Page Cache (or Site Cache)?

 In addition to that:

 If elements of your website are static, you can set a file’s expiry date for longer.
 However, dynamic elements of a website have much shorter expiry dates.
-These brief expiry dates tell the website when to refresh the files stored in your device’s site cache.
+These brief expiry dates tell the website when to refresh the files stored in your device’s page cache.

 What is Browser Cache?